egedemirtas/java-ocp/README.md

 ```

 ## Calling `super` Reference
-- **Problem**: A variable/method can be defined both in child and parent class, how can wereference the version in the parent class?
+- **Problem**: A variable/method can be defined both in child and parent class, how can we reference the version in the parent class?
 - `super` reference excludes any memebers found the current class, and can refer only to the members available via inheritance.

 ## Crating a Constructor